Getting More Open House Sign-in Leads

 TIP: There’s one exception to the “no printout” rule.
 We suggest printing out the QR code that’s used for touchless sign-in.
 You can place it next to the digital sign-in OR even at the front door.
 Here’s an article that shows exactly how to do it and some QR Code templates that can be customized to fit your brand.

 The Follow Through

-Once you have your guests’ information, make the most out of them.
+Once you have applied these proven tactics to get more guests to sign-in make the most out of their lead info.
 Our text follow up feature is a great way to automate engagement and provide useful info about the property they signed-in at.